triblatron/dagui/README.md

     * another dependency
   * It is unclear how to call a method in another thread safely
   * locks but how do we make it work for an arbitrary method on an arbitrary object?
+* Integration
+  * define interface to generate textured triangles
+  * define interface to generate text
+  * define interface to rasterise SVG
+  * they might be the same
+  * rasterising text is required of the Integration
 ## Dependencies
 * C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)
 * Lua-5.4.x for the declarative format